 EndNote X7 allows sharing an EndNote Desktop library with up to 14 other people.
 EndNote X8 allows sharing with up to 100 others.
 X8 also shows Library activity (who has edited the Library).
 Library sharing requires that all who are sharing have EndNote X7.2 or higher.
 All who are sharing have to have EndNote Online accounts connected to their desktop libraries.
 The person sharing the library initially has to have the desktop library synced with EndNote Online before sharing.
 The others sharing have the option of creating an EndNote Online account (if they do not already have an account) when accepting the sharing invitation.
 Sharing a desktop library includes sharing the PDF attachments and allows editing PDF annotations.
 (Sharing from EndNote Online does not share PDFs.)
+More about sharing EndNote Desktop libraries.

 When inviting others to share a group of references, the email addresses have to be the addresses that the others use to sign on to their EndNote Online accounts.
+Comparision of sharing from EndNote Desktop and EndNote Online.

 Sharing in this section is not interactive sharing where those sharing can edit data that another could see in shared references; it just describes some other ways to "let someone else know" of references from an EndNote library or to view the references in a copy of an EndNote library or to import the references into their own library..